-Fund staff received guidance on considering the implications for fiscal sustainability of a government’s existing commitments to its pension system—see, for example, the Technical Manual on public debt dynamics and fiscal sustainability (Escolano, 2010) and the Guidance Note for staff on the assessment of public debt sustainability analysis (IMF, 2013a).
+Fund staff received guidance on considering the implications for fiscal sustainability of a government’s existing commitments to its pension system—see, for example, the Technical Manual on public debt dynamics and fiscal sustainability (Escolano, 2010) and the Guidance Note for staff on the assessment of public debt sustainability analysis (IMF, 2013b).
 The goal of the analysis was to clarify the risks to solvency and the capacity of a government to meet its financial obligations to pensioners.
 The long-term fiscal impact of aging populations on health care spending was also recognized, as were the welfare consequences of a failure to honor pension commitments.
-The 2012 Bilateral Surveillance Guidance Note indicated that “staff reports and discussions should take a medium-term view, including a discussion of medium-term objectives and planned policies, especially possible policy responses to the most relevant contingencies” and noted that “[f]or some issues, e.g., the macroeconomic impact of aging population, an even longer view may be appropriate” (IMF, 2012a).
+The 2012 Guidance Note for Surveillance Under Article IV Consultations indicated that “staff reports and discussions should take a medium-term view, including a discussion of medium-term objectives and planned policies, especially possible policy responses to the most relevant contingencies” and noted that “[f]or some issues, e.g., the macroeconomic impact of aging population, an even longer view may be appropriate” (IMF, 2012b).

 Fund staff also received guidance on considering the macro and equity effects of pension reforms.
-The 2013 Guidance Note on Jobs and Growth advised staff working on AEs where population aging is an issue to “consider how the growth of health and pension expenditure can be limited while maintaining adequate health and pension insurance” and suggested that staff working on developing countries find ways to improve the progressivity of public spending, including on pensions.
-The 2015 Guidance Note for Surveillance under Article IV Consultations (IMF, 2015a) contained a detailed section on public finances and fiscal policy, and highlighted that vulnerabilities, including long-term spending pressures (e.g., from healthcare, pensions, and education) are also relevant for assessing sustainability.
+The 2013 Guidance Note on Jobs and Growth (IMF, 2013c) advised staff working on AEs where population aging is an issue to “consider how the growth of health and pension expenditure can be limited while maintaining adequate health and pension insurance” and suggested that staff working on developing countries find ways to improve the progressivity of public spending, including on pensions (IMF, 2013c).
+The 2015 Guidance Note for Surveillance Under Article IV Consultations (IMF, 2015a) contained a detailed section on public finances and fiscal policy, and highlighted that vulnerabilities, including long-term spending pressures (e.g., from healthcare, pensions, and education) are also relevant for assessing sustainability.
 It emphasized that surveillance should cover macro-critical “fiscal structural issues” and that “building on technical assistance, staff could provide advice in areas such as … pensions and public health care” (IMF, 2015a).
 In 2014, FAD provided area desk economists with a detailed pension template to facilitate benchmarking of the main indicators of a pension system and back-of-the-envelope calculations on the financial impact of most typical reforms.
 In 2015, FAD introduced a tool for the spreadsheet analysis of pension reforms.

 Thus, the period following the 2008 crisis witnessed a progressively stronger reaffirmation that Fund surveillance should consider pensions among the key policy issues relevant to fiscal sustainability and macro stability and, to some extent, equity.
-As noted above, equity issues were highlighted in policy papers, e.g., IMF (2011b) and IMF (2013b).
-A research volume issued by FAD, Equitable and Sustainable Pensions: Challenges and Experiences (Clements and others, 2013) sought to put equity on an equal footing as fiscal sustainability and expressed concern that “low or falling pension coverage will leave large segments of the population without adequate income in old age and at risk of falling into poverty.”
+As noted above, equity issues were highlighted in policy papers, e.g., IMF (2011b) and IMF (2013a).
+A research volume issued by FAD, Equitable and Sustainable Pensions: Challenges and Experiences (IMF, 2014a) sought to put equity on an equal footing as fiscal sustainability and expressed concern that “low or falling pension coverage will leave large segments of the population without adequate income in old age and at risk of falling into poverty.”
 The book explored specific intra-generational equity issues, including the treatment of the poor and of women and the issue of equity across generations, all in an international context.
 It also explored how equity issues had emerged in countries that had adopted different approaches in their public and private pension frameworks.
-It also addressed the key policy tradeoffs that have to be confronted in a pension reform, namely, the allocative costs associated with redistributive policies, the impact on fiscal balances of more comprehensive pension coverage, and the potential consequences for equity of shifting risks more onto the individual and families and away from the state in the context of DC pension schemes.
+It also addressed the key policy tradeoffs that have to be confronted in pension reform, namely, the allocative costs associated with redistributive policies, the impact on fiscal balances of more comprehensive pension coverage, and the potential consequences for equity of shifting risks more onto the individual and families and away from the state in the context of DC pension schemes.